web-platform-tests/wpt/docs/_writing-tests/general-guidelines.md

 when a known font is needed Ahem should be used.
 In other cases, `@font-face` should be used.

+#### Be Conservative

+Sometimes, when authoring tests for one web platform feature, it may be convenient to use some unrelated feature (e.g. web browser APIs or ECMAScript language features).
+Reliance on such extraneous features tends to make tests more difficult to consume, so care should be taken when considering their use.
+Tests may only rely on on language features that are available in the latest version of all of the following browsers:

+- [Mozilla Firefox][mozilla-firefox]
+- [Google Chrome][google-chrome]
+- [Apple Safari][apple-safari]
+- [Microsoft Edge][microsoft-edge]

+For JavaScript code that is re-used across many tests (e.g. `testharness.js` and the files located in the directory named `common`), language features that were introduced in [ECMAScript 2015][es2015] or later should be avoided.
+This practice avoids introducing spanning test failures for consumers maintaining older JavaScript runtimes.

+Existing tests can be used as a guide to identify acceptable features.
+For Community-maintained projects such as [the ECMAScript compatibility tables][es-compat] and [caniuse.com][caniuse] provide an overview of basic feature support across the browsers listed above.

 ### Be Self-Contained